 5. Consider including an objective statement on your resume

 A resume objective is a short statement that appears at the top of your resume to sum up what makes you a great candidate for the job.
 While it’s true that many people simply leave objectives off their resumes altogether, the practice hasn’t totally gone out of style, and if you’re switching careers, it could help you make a case for your qualifications.
 Keep it brief—just a few sentences—and highlight exactly how your background makes you a suitable candidate for the position you’re applying to.

 LinkedIn is another excellent resource in this respect.
 If you know anyone at the new company you’re applying to, reach out to them and ask for any advice they might have for polishing up your resume or landing an interview.
 They may be able to put in a good word for you and boost your chances.

-7. Get matched to jobs and browse company ratings on InHerSight.
+7. Get matched to jobs and browse company ratings on InHerSight

 Once you’ve perfected your resume and cover letter, it’s time to find positions and companies to apply to!
 InHerSight has a matching system that ensures the job postings you see align with your priorities and skill sets.
 You can also peruse women’s reviews of companies you’re considering to assess how female-friendly they are.
 Or try posting a question for the community to answer if you want more information.
 These tools should help you find what you’re looking for in your career change.
 Good luck!